univ-esuty/noisecollage/README.md

 Please refere the folder `sample_inputs/*` for details.

 2. Image generation
-Edit the configration `ExpConfigs` in `gen_img_by_noisecollage.py` and run the code as follows.
+Edit the configuration `ExpConfigs` in `gen_img_by_noisecollage.py` and run the code as follows.
 We recommend to set `batch_size≧4` to get the best quality image.
 ```
 python gen_img_by_noisecollage.py
 ```

 3. Image Generation with ControlNet
-Edit the configration `ExpConfigs` in `gen_img_by_noisecollage-with-controlnet.py` and run the code as follows.
+Edit the configuration `ExpConfigs` in `gen_img_by_noisecollage-with-controlnet.py` and run the code as follows.
 ```
 python gen_img_by_noisecollage-with-controlnet.py
 ```
 Note: Masked Cross-Attention (mentioned at 3.3 in the paper) is not necessary when integrating NoiseCollage with ControlNet(sketch, pose, canny, ...).

 4. Image generation with LoRA models.
-Edit the configration `ExpConfigs` in the code to set your LoRA model path and run the code following step 2 and 3.
+Edit the configuration `ExpConfigs` in the code to set your LoRA model path and run the code following step 2 and 3.
 Applying multiple LoRA models is not currently supported but can be done with a minor code modification.
 It is also possible to apply a LoRA model to the region A and the other LoRA model to region B.
 This will allow for more flexible image generation.